 It’s unlikely that you’ll see her in anything oversized.
 Having well-fitting clothing can make such a difference in your outfit.

 A great fit will help you look more put together and in shape.
 It may seem like a small detail, but it can make a huge difference in your look.

-Finally, while style as a woman in finance may tend to be conservative, Sallie keeps her style approachable and unique by pairing her basics with more interesting items like a long necklace with oval earrings or a tailored leather jacket.
+Finally, while style as a woman in finance may tend to be conservative, Sallie keeps her style approachable and unique by pairing her basics with more interesting items.

 NYC CEO Style Takeaways